evkx/evkx.github.io/content/models/hiphi/x/X_4_Seater/_index.md

 ---
 title: HiPhi X 4 Seater
 linktitle: "X 4 Seater"
 description: "HiPhi X 4 Seater is an all-electric luxury SUV with a WLTP range of up to 460 km (286 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true